 Short Sale Myths

 A short sale can be an excellent solution for homeowners who must sell and owe more on their homes than they are worth.
-Unfortunately, a number of myths about short sales have developed, and it is important to understand the reality of this process should you find it meets your current needs.
+Unfortunately, a number of myths about short sales have developed, and it is important to be able to tell the difference between short sale facts and short sale myth.